wrf/Homo/README.md

-# Homo v.13 #
+# Homo v1.3 #

+This is a fork of the program [Homo](https://github.com/lsjermiin/Homo).
 Details about how to compile, install and use Homo Version 1.3 are available in the manual.
 Please direct errors, concerns and questions about the program to lars.jermiin@anu.edu.au

 ## generating plots of results ##